 The Audit Committee met six times in fiscal 2006.
 The members of the Audit Committee are A. A. Busch III, Chairman, R. B. Horton, J. B. Menzer and R. L. Ridgway, all of whom are independent.
 Mr. Fernandez was a member of the Audit Committee through the February 2006 meeting, at which time Mr. Horton replaced Mr. Fernandez.
 Mr. Fernandez was during his service on the Audit Committee, and continues to be, independent.
 The functions of the Audit Committee are described under "Report of the Audit Committee" at page 8 below.
 The Audit Committee operates under a written charter, which was included in our proxy statement for the 2006 Annual Meeting, adopted by the Board of Directors.
-The Board has determined that all of the Audit Committee members (including Mr. Fernandez during his service on the Audit Committee) are independent, as that term is defined under "Exchange Act") and rules thereunder, as incorporated into the listing standards of the New York Stock Exchange.
+The Board has determined that all of the Audit Committee) are independent, as that term is defined under the enhanced independence standards for audit committee members in the Securities Exchange Act of 1934 (the "Exchange Act") and rules thereunder, as incorporated into the listing standards of the New York Stock Exchange.
 The Board has also determined that J. B. Menzer is an Audit Committee Financial Expert as that term is defined in the rules issued pursuant to the Sarbanes-Oxley Act of 2002.
 See the "Report of the Audit Committee" at page 8 below.